 Absences/Missing Assignments |

-Attendance is mandatory and all material from course is examinable.
-We are not able to provide extensions (a later due date/deadline) for any assignments in the course under any circumstances.
-If you miss a lab, problem set, or exam, you may be able to receive an exemption and you should submit an academic concession form no later than 48 hours after the missed assignment.
-Please note that the academic concession form will close at 11:59 PM on the last day of classes (Thursday, April 13, 2023).
-Receiving an exemption for a lab, problem set, or exam means that you you will not receive 0 for missing that assignment.
+If you miss a lab, problem set, or midterm, you may be able to receive an exemption and you should submit an academic concession form no later than 7 days after the missed assignment.
+Please note that the academic concession form will close for the term at 11:59 PM on Friday, December 13.
+Receiving an exemption for a lab, problem set, or exam means that you will not receive 0 for missing that assignment.
 Exemptions are recorded as "EX" in Canvas — this is our way of indicating that we need to omit that grade when calculating final grades at the end of the term.
-Note that recieving an exemption does not excuse you from needing to know the course material that you missed — it is your responsibility to catch up on any course material that you miss.
+Note that receiving an exemption does not excuse you from needing to know the course material that you missed — it is your responsibility to catch up on any course material that you miss.
 If you do not reqest academic concession for a missed assignment in accordance with this Policy or UBC's Policy on academic concession, you will receive 0 for that assignment.
-As stated in the Assignments and Grading section, your lowest lab grade and your lowest problem set grade will be dropped at the end of term, in addition to any exemptions confirmed by the Course Coordinator.
+As stated in the Assignments and Grading section, your lowest lab grade and your lowest problem set grade will be dropped at the end of term, in addition to any exemptions granted by the Course Coordinator.
 If you miss a lecture:

 If you miss a lab: